Every fact automatically gets a "logged" wrapper

 Importing Expansion Rules¶

-Expansion rules can be imported from other modules:
+Expansion rules can be imported from other modules.
+The imported rules apply to items in the importing module:

 Init/Final Injection¶